sherzod-hakimov/ru-ua-news-discourse-twitter/README.md

 ## Dataset

-The dataset can be downloaded from ANONYMIZED_LINK.
+The dataset can be downloaded from [Zenodo](https://zenodo.org/records/10563101).

 The sample of the dataset can be found under  `resources/dataset_sample.jsonl`.